TriHealth offers four pharmacy residency programs:

 Each program has a 12-month curriculum designed to provide residents the opportunity to garner experiences beyond the entry-level education of a Doctor of Pharmacy degree.
 The calendar year is comprised of required and elective rotations, as well as longitudinal experiences.
 Residents will work with the Residency Program Director to establish an individualized learning plan consistent with his or her career goals.
 Additional opportunities for research, teaching, and professional travel are in place.

 - Colin Fitzgerrel, Pharm D, BCPS, BCIDP Residency Program Director

 - Corey Wirth, Pharm D, BCPS, Residency Program Director

 Residency Program Information

-The PGY2 program in Internal Medicine is hosted at Good Samaritan TriHealth Hospital, and will undergo ASHP accreditation survey March 2020.
+The PGY2 program in Internal Medicine at Good Samaritan TriHealth Hospital earned full accreditation for the maximum duration granted by ASHP.
 The Internal Medicine PGY2 program is designed to provide residents the opportunity to further develop their skill as an independent internal medicine clinician.
 The program provides residents with extensive exposure to direct patient care, teaching and precepting, and practice-based research.
 Residents complete core rotations (Internal Medicine I-IV, Cardiology, Endocrinology, Infectious Diseases), and are afforded the opportunity to tailor their year to best fit their interests through elective and longitudinal learning experiences.

 - Duration: 12 months

 - Number of positions: 2 PGY1 residents at each site; 2 PGY2 IM residents at Good Samaritan Hospital; 1 PGY2 Cardiology resident at Bethesda North Hospital

 - PGY1 Program Start Date: July 1 of each year

 Resident activities include, but are not limited to: